This is Page 5 of a listing of miscellaneous albums and artists under the letter "C"

 Cidade Negra - see artist discography

 Soft-centered pop-funk, with a restrained jazz fusion influence...
-Not surprising since composer Sergio Paulo Valle co-wrote most of this material...
-The backbeats bring Tim Maia's funk to mind; the warm vocals (and shrill female chorus) conjure up Jorge Ben's work, and the rolling piano adds a whiff of glossy, lounge-y jazz, as well as a fair dose of Cuban-style salsa.
+The complex, cosmpolitan musical influence isn't too surprising since composer Sergio Paulo Valle co-wrote most of this material...
+The backbeats bring Tim Maia's funk to mind; the warm vocals (and shrill female chorus) conjure up Jorge Ben's work, and the rolling piano adds a whiff of glossy, lounge-y jazz, as well as a fair dose of Cuban-style salsa, sort of like a Brazilian version of Cuba's Irakere.
 It's slick, but not bad; not bad at all.
-Eliana Pittman guests on one track, "Amor Proibido," Luiz Vagner and Maria Vera each appear on several other songs.
+Eliana Pittman guests on one track, "Amor Proibido," while guitarist Luiz Vagner and singer Maria Vera each appear on several other songs.
 (See also: Cidinho Texeira)

 Cilibrinas Do Eden "Cilibrinas Do Eden" (Philips, 1973)